Traffic Manager Salary

 Popular Skills for Traffic Manager

-Traffic Managers report using a wide range of professional skills.
-Most notably, skills in People Management, Project Management, Operations Management, and Logistics are correlated to pay that is above average, with boosts in pay of 5 percent.
+Traffic Managers report using a pretty varied skill set on the job.
+Most notably, skills in Operations Management, People Management, Project Management, and Logistics are correlated to pay that is above average.
 Those listing Broadcast Programming as a skill should be prepared for drastically lower pay.
 Organizing and Scheduling also typically command lower compensation.
-Most people skilled in Project Management are similarly competent in People Management.
-The majority of those who know Scheduling also know Logistics and People Management.
+Those familiar with Scheduling tend to be well versed in Logistics and People Management.
+Those familiar with Project Management also tend to know People Management.

 Pay by Experience Level for Traffic Manager